HumanSignal/label-studio/docs/source/guide/labeling.md

 !!! note

     An "incomplete task" in this context is one that has not had an annotation submitted and has not been previously skipped by you.
-You are still shown tasks in you have an unsubmitted annotation draft.
+You are still shown tasks if you have an unsubmitted annotation draft.

 </div>